 “Subaltern Studies as Philosophy and History,” The American Philosophical Association (Pacific Division), San Francisco, 22-27 March 2005.

 “The Ins and Outs of Political Theory: On Comparing Tamil and Greek Sources,” South Asia Conference, University of California, Berkeley, 11-12 February 2005.

-***I have managed the comparative political theory listserv (firstname.lastname@example.org) since 2007; to join, send me a message at email@example.com***
+***I managed the comparative political theory listserv (firstname.lastname@example.org) from 2007-2014.
+To join, please now send a message to email@example.com***